jiataoxiang/shareex/phase2/README.md

 User can favorite a post of others' by clicking the `Favourite` button  located on the right side of the post page.
 After clicking this button, the button will become transparent, and it cannot be clicked again.
 Notice: user will not be able to report or favourite his/her own post.

 #### User Profile `./userprofile`

-Avatar: When you click upper half of avatar circle, animation will replace the banner, and it will be changed back if you click it again.
+**Avatar**: When you click upper half of avatar circle, animation will replace the banner, and it will be changed back if you click it again.
 If you click the lower half of the circle, you will be able to change your avatar (only support `.jpg`, `.jpeg`, `.png` file, but you will be warned if you choose other file).

-Banner: When your mouse move over the banner, a changed banner button will drop down, and you will be able to change your banner.
+**Banner**: When your mouse move over the banner, a changed banner button will drop down, and you will be able to change your banner.

-Information: Display name, motto, email, number of post, number of follower, number of following, and edit button, you can change your information by clicking edit button.
+**Information**: Display name, motto, email, number of post, number of follower, number of following, and edit button, you can change your information by clicking edit button.

-options: (note: message board is not for communication, users leave comments here to describe this user)
+**options**: (note: message board is not for communication, users leave comments here to describe this user)

 when you click message board, you will be able to see all messages that other user send to you